Which of the following is classified as a type of receivable on a... | Study Prep in Pearson+

 1

-Analyze each option: Prepaid Expenses are payments made in advance for goods or services to be received in the future, classified as assets but not receivables.
-Unearned Revenue represents money received before goods or services are delivered, classified as liabilities.
-Accounts Payable are amounts owed by the company to suppliers, classified as liabilities.
+Analyze the options provided: Prepaid Expenses, Inventory, Accumulated Depreciation, and Accounts Receivable.
+Determine which of these fits the definition of a receivable.

-Focus on Accounts Receivable: Accounts Receivable represents amounts owed to the company by customers for goods or services provided on credit.
-It is classified as a type of receivable and recorded as an asset on the balance sheet.
+Evaluate Prepaid Expenses: Prepaid Expenses represent payments made in advance for goods or services to be received in the future.
+They are classified as current assets but are not receivables.

-Relate to the balance sheet classification: Receivables are part of current assets on the balance sheet, as they are expected to be converted into cash within a year.
-Accounts Receivable fits this classification.
+Evaluate Inventory: Inventory refers to goods available for sale or raw materials used in production.
+It is also classified as a current asset but does not represent amounts owed to the company, so it is not a receivable.

-Conclude the correct classification: Based on the analysis, Accounts Receivable is the correct answer as it is the only option classified as a type of receivable on the company's balance sheet.
+Evaluate Accounts Receivable: Accounts Receivable represents amounts owed to the company by customers for goods or services provided on credit.
+This fits the definition of a receivable and is classified as such on the balance sheet.

 Watch next